tri-tt-hik/Real-time-deepfake-detection/readme.md

 **Video Detection**

-Navigate to the "Video Detection" section.
+1.Navigate to the "Video Detection" section.

-Upload a video file (supported formats: .mp4, .avi, .mov, etc.).
+2.Upload a video file (supported formats: .mp4, .avi, .mov, etc.).

-Click "Analyze" to view the detection result and confidence score.
+3.Click "Analyze" to view the detection result and confidence score.

 **Live Stream Detection**

-Navigate to the "Live Stream Detection" section.
+1.Navigate to the "Live Stream Detection" section.

-Paste the YouTube live stream URL.
+2.Paste the YouTube live stream URL.

-Start the analysis to detect real or deepfake segments in real-time.
+3.Start the analysis to detect real or deepfake segments in real-time.

 **Blockchain Integration**
 If the confidence score exceeds 90%, the video and its prediction results are securely stored in the blockchain for future verification and integrity.

 **Project Architecture**

 **Frontend:** User interface built with HTML, CSS, and JavaScript.
 **Backend:** Python/Django for processing and serving requests.
 **AI Model:** Deep learning-based model for real-time deepfake detection.
 **Blockchain:** Immutable storage of videos and results using a private/public blockchain framework.

 **Requirements**